akimasa/nrf-vscode/readme.txt

 putty is installed.
 openocd has setup in rpizero.

-feel free to open issues asking me any questions.
+feel free to ask me any questions.